medicamina/constitution/README.md

 Board of advisors can overrule CEO's decision by majority rule vote (6/8 votes).

-Preferable people with double degrees in business + engineering or business + science.
+Preferably people with double degrees in business + engineering or business + science.

 ## Engineering roles